Jensceriksen/GettingAndCleaningData/README.md

 The dataset can be found at: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-**The dataset needs to be unzipped, with no change to the folder structure.**
+**The dataset needs to be unzipped, with no change to the folder structure.
+Set your working directory to the parent data set directory.**

 More information on the dataset can be found at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones